apollographql/apollo-server/docs/source/integrations/building-integrations.md

   });
 ```

-Here, `httpGraphQLRequest` is the `HTTPGraphQLRequest` object we just
-constructed.
-The `context` function is the one we determined earlier, either
-provided by the user or the default.
-Note how we pass the `req` and `res`
-objects we received from Express to the `context` function (as promised by our
+In the above code snippet, the `httpGraphQLRequest` variable is our `HTTPGraphQLRequest` object.
+The `context` function is the [one we determined earlier](#compute-graphql-context) (either given to us by the user or our default context).
+Note how we pass the `req` and `res` objects we received from Express to the `context` function (as promised by our `ExpressContextFunctionArgument` type).
-`ExpressContextFunctionArgument` type).

 #### Handle errors